CircleOfNice/CoreWorker/README.md

 # API
 By default you can import CoreWorker with ```{ process }```, which is a method, that allows you to create new process instances.
 Just call process with a ```command``` and an optional ```condition``` to determine a ready condition to receive an instance.
-A command has to whereas a command has to use absolute paths and should look like it would on your os specific command line interface.
+A command has to use absolute paths and should look like it would on your os specific command line interface.
 ```
 typedef process:    Command -> Condition? -> Process
 typedef Condition:  Nil | String | String -> Boolean | RegExp